mark-watson/javascript_intelligent_systems/README.md

 ## do a `git checkout master` to get back to the main branch

+## Donate on Patreon to support all of my projects

+Please visit [https://www.patreon.com/markwatson](https://www.patreon.com/markwatson) and sign up to donate $1/month

+## open Source

 All of my code in this repository may be used under either the Apache 2, the LGPL version 3 or the GPL 3 licenses - you choose depending on which license works best for you.